Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/tutorials/0-shortexample.md

 ![2-minute code illustration](figures/2-minute_code.png)

 This genome browser used data source from GIVE Data Hub.
 There are already hundreds of public data sets available in GIVE Data Hub.
 You can go to the [GIVE Data Hub](https://www.givengine.org/data-hub.html) to look for other reference genomes and data track groups.
-You can find the values that can be used for `ref` and `group-id-list` in you genome browser HTML codes.
+You can find the values that can be used for `ref` and `group-id-list` in your genome browser HTML code.
 For example, the screenshot below shows that you can add `interaction` to the `group-id-list` with `hg19` reference genome.

 ![2-minute GIVE Data Hub info](figures/2-minute_GIVE-Hub.png)